telerik/fiddler-everywhere-docs/get-started/mock-server-response.md

     >important Once the AutoResponder is turned on (via **Enable AutoResponses**), the activated rules apply for all incoming/outgoing traffic.
 If a session does not match any of the specified rules, the Fiddler Everywhere client will generate an `HTTP/404 Not Found` response.
 In case, you want unmatched requests to be sent generally to the servers, then [activate the **Unmatched Requests Passthrough** option]({%slug auto-responder-queue-viewer%}#unmatched-requests-passthrough) from the toolbar.

 6. Open the application (e.g., a browser) and execute the request.
 As a result, if the request contains PNG images, they will be dropped.
-Adequately, you have just tested a website against a scenario where the user has disabled all photos.
+You have just tested a website against a scenario where the user has disabled all photos.